threatlandscape/awesome-threat-intelligence/README.md

             <a href="https://ocsf.io/" target="_blank">Open Cybersecurity Schema Framework (OCSF)</a>
         </td>
         <td>
             The Open Cybersecurity Schema Framework is an open-source project, delivering an extensible framework for developing schemas, along with a vendor-agnostic core security schema.
+Vendors and other data producers can adopt and extend the schema for their specific domains.
+Data engineers can map differing schemas to help security teams simplify data ingestion and normalization, so that data scientists and analysts can work with a common language for threat detection and investigation.
 The goal is to provide an open standard, adopted in any environment, application, or solution, while complementing existing security standards and processes.
         </td>
     </tr>
     <tr>